ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 - Firewall NAT & Rules
 - User Manager
 - System
+- Status / System Logs

 Provide brief descriptions and images of these changes and what they affect in the network system.
 Particularly investigate the following and explain the changes related to them:
+- WAN exposure
 - connection between internal network and the DMZ
 - SSH settings and who has been able to SSH into the pfSense system (root & admins should be the only ones with permissions for this) (tip: pfSense keeps logs of certain things)

-Your main objective is to restore access from the Kali machine to the webserver and to remove other changes in the firewall.
+Your main objective is to restore access from the Kali machine to the webserver and to remove other changes in the firewall to bring the network back into a safe state.

 ### B) Finding the root cause and mitigating it
-After investigating and analyzing the changes in the previous task, you should realize that there is a suspicious account associated in the pfSense that has excessive permissions.
+After investigating and analyzing the changes in the previous task, you should realize that there are suspicious account(s) associated in the pfSense that have excessive permissions.
 In the older versions of pfSense there were vulnerabilities that allowed certain things to happen to get root access if the WebGUI admin was logged in during the attack with the help of social engineering.

 Figure out what cybersecurity vulnerability was used to gain these rights, how the vulnerability can be used to gain these rights and seek to provide an explanation of how and why this vulnerability was effective, which versions of pfSense does it affect and how it was fixed in the later versions of pfSense.
+One file relevant to this vulnerability has been reverted to a previous version of pfSense that contains a flag as a hint for what vulnerability this was.

 Note: Although the pfSense version currently used in the KVM is 2.7.2, in this scenario you can assume the vulnerability is related to version 2.7.0.

-One file relevant to this vulnerability has been reverted to a previous version of pfSense that contains a flag as a hint for what vulnerability this was.
+After completing this task, you can revert back to the old configurations with the same method as before, but with the configuration you saved or redeploy the system with Terraform.

 ---